kinmeng/SMT203_PROJECT/README.md

 After which, pip install cv2, numpy, matplotlib and download an xserver to view the output of the API and follow the instructions here to ensure that it works: http://www.straightrunning.com/XmingNotes/IDH_PROGRAM.htm

+Remember to do this if XSERVER doesn't start export DISPLAY=:0.0